cygni/snakebot-client-kotlin/README.md

 ## Implementation

-There is one class you should focus on for your implementation have `ExampleSnakePlayer.kt` The method to start in looks like this:
+There is one class you should focus on for your implementation `ExampleSnakePlayer.kt` The method to start in looks like this:

 ```kotlin